linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 07 TREASURY BILLS.md

 where  $t$  is days to maturity and the interest rates are expressed in decimal form.

 Another possible factor influencing the spread between the bill rate and other short-term rates is the exemption of Treasury bills from state and local income tax.
-As noted above, the higher the level of interest rates the wider the spread between bill rates and other short-term rates that is necessary to leave an investor with a given state income tax rate indifferent between bills and other money market instruments.
-Consequently, as interest rates rise, this tax feature of bills induces some investors to increase their purchases of bills, thereby putting upward pressure on the spread between bill rates and other rates.
-Evidence in favor of this effect is that the spread typically rises in high interest rate periods and falls in low interest rate periods.

-This is not to say that the tax-exempt feature of bills must cause the spread to rise with the level of interest rates.
+As noted above, the higher the level of interest rates the wider the spread between bill rates and other short-term rates that is necessary to leave an investor with a given state income tax rate indifferent must cause the spread to rise with the level of interest rates.
 As noted above, many investors in the bill market are not subject to state and local income taxes.
 If, however, investors subject to state income tax rate  $t$  dominate the bill market, then the observed relationship between the CD rate (RCD) and the bill rate (RTB)—taking default risk into account—will be:

 $$
-R C D (1 - t) = R T B + \text{De fa ul tR is kP re mi um}.
+RCD(1 - t) = RTB + \text{Default Risk Premium}.
 $$

 One study (Cook and Lawler 1983) using data from 1979 through mid-1983, when the spread between the CD and Treasury bill rates was particularly volatile, found that the simple model represented by the equation above did a good job of explaining the spread in that period.
 This study estimated that the average value of  $t$  over that period was in the neighborhood of 8 percent, which is well within the range of state individual income tax rates on interest income.
 Another study (Simon 1992) using data from 1980 through 1991 estimated a value of  $t$  of 7 percent.